rykoma/Graph-Editor/README.md

 This issue can occur when switching back and forth between the Graph Editor and another window.

-## Third-party libraries

-This application includes the following third-party library:

-- CsvHelper
-  Copyright (c) Josh Close and Contributors
-  Licensed under the Apache License, Version 2.0.
-See [LICENSE-THIRD-PARTY-CSVHELPER](./LICENSE-THIRD-PARTY-CSVHELPER).

 ## Feedback

 If you have any feedback, please post it on the [issues](https://github.com/rykoma/Graph-Editor/issues) page.